2-REC-inwork/windows-build-openimageio/README.md

 * libTIFF >= 3.9 (recommended: 4.0+; tested through 4.3)
 * Boost >= 1.53 (recommended: at least 1.66; tested through 1.76)

+(TODO: check if used directly by OIIO, or by its deps)
+* BZip2
+* FreeType

 ## Optional Dependencies